ckcz123/codejam/README.md

 To be continued...

 ## Contact Me
-Any questions or suggestions, don't forget to contact me at [ckcz12345@gmail.com](mailto:ckcz12345@gmail.com).
+Any questions or suggestions, just post an issue, or contact me at [ckcz12345@gmail.com](mailto:ckcz12345@gmail.com).